-\paragraph{Price-impact of best-level OFIs.} We first pay attention to the impact of best-level OFIs, i.e. $\mathrm{ofi}_{i, t}^{1, (h)}$ on \textbf{contemporaneous returns} $r_{i, t}^{(h)}$, which materialize over the same time bucket as the OFI.
-Here, $\epsilon_{i, t}^{[1]}$ is a noise term summarizing the influences of other factors, such as the order flow imbalances at deeper levels, and potentially the trading behaviours of other stocks.
-For the sake of simplicity, we denote the above regression model as $\text{PI}^{[1]}$, and use ordinary least squares (OLS) to estimate it.
+\paragraph{Price impact of best-level OFIs.} We first pay attention to the price impact of best-level OFI ($\mathrm{ofi}_{i, t}^{1, h}$) on {contemporaneous returns} ($r_{i, t}^{(h)}$) that materialize over the same time bucket as the OFI, via the model

+Here, $\alpha_{i}^{[1]}$ and $\beta_{i}^{[1]}$ are the intercept and slope coefficients, respectively. $\epsilon_{i, t}^{[1]}$ is a noise term summarizing the influences of other factors, such as the OFIs at even deeper levels, and potentially the trading behaviors of other stocks.
+For the sake of simplicity, we refer to the above regression model as $\textbf{PI}^{[1]}$ and use ordinary least squares (OLS) to estimate it.
-\paragraph{Price-impact of multi-level OFIs.} We then perform an extended version of $\text{PI}^{[1]}$ using multi-level OFIs as features {in the model}, Recall that $\mathrm{ofi}_{i, t}^{k, (h)}$ is the normalized OFIs at level $k$.
-We refer to this model as $\text{PI}^{[m]}$, and use OLS to estimate it.

-\paragraph{Principal Components Analysis (PCA)} is a widely-used statistical procedure that applies an orthogonal transformation to convert a set of possibly correlated variables into a smaller number of uncorrelated variables (see \citet{PCA_Jolliffe2016,wold1987principal}).
-The main objective of PCA is to determine the important directions which can explain most of the original variability in the data.
-PCA projects data onto these important directions, thus reduces the dimensionality of data.
-For example, we can drop the eigenvectors with the lowest eigenvalues due to their low information content.
-As a result, PCA can be employed to capture dominant factors driving the market (e.g. \citet{jolliffe1986principal, avellaneda2010statistical}).